LorranSutter/Liken/README.md

 cd Liken
 ```

 To run the application you will need to set your own configurations of _port_, _database_, _private key_ and _encryption key_.
-Create the following .env file in the indicated path and format with your customized configurations:
+Create the following .env file in the indicated path and format with your customized configurations.
+You can use .env.sample and rename it to .env:

 ``` json
 // ./.env